dejw/vip/README.markdown

     vip --init [directory]

-In addition, `init` command automatically detects presence of `.vipdeps` file and installs all packages listed inside, which is useful, when you checkout a new repository somewhere, and you want to recreate the environment.
+In addition, `init` command automatically detects presence of `requirements.txt` file and installs all packages listed inside, which is useful, when you checkout a new repository somewhere, and you want to recreate the environment.

 When you want to use Python interpreter from your environment, just prefix it with `vip`: